KC Current prepare for familiar foes in 2022 Challenge Cup

 “How do we create an identity and a framework that we feel will allow us to compete in games?
 If we can compete in games, then we can go on to win games,” new head coach Matt Potter said.

-The Current are grouped up with Racing Louisville, the Chicago Red Stars and the Houston Dash.
-Teams they faced a total of 9 times last season and earned 2 of their 3 wins against.
+The Current are grouped up with Racing Louisville, the Chicago Red Stars and the Houston Dash, teams they faced a total of nine times last season and earned two of their three wins against.

 |2021 Date